YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 That kind of thinking is difficult if the clinic is built around maximum daily volume.
 The schedule should serve the surgical plan, not the other way around.
 You should feel that the day can slow down for a real medical reason.
 If that feeling is missing before booking, it usually will not appear after payment.

 Before you book a hair transplant, ask how the surgery day is structured.
-Ask how many patients are booked, who is operating, who is supervising, who is creating the recipient sites, and who can change the plan if the donor area does not match the first estimate.
+Ask how many patients are booked, who is operating, who is supervising, who is creating the recipient area incisions, and who can change the plan if the donor area does not match the first estimate.
 Listen to how clearly the clinic answers.

 You are not buying only grafts.
 You are trusting a surgical day with a limited donor supply and a visible result on your face.
 The clinic’s capacity matters because time, attention, and responsibility matter.
 If too many patients are competing for the same surgeon, the same team, and the same decision space, the plan is already under pressure.